waudinio27/Statistical-Arbitrage-Portfolio-with-PCA/README.md

 Instead of relying on a Kalman Filter for the calculation of the dynamic hedge ratio, this model uses the PCA - Principal Component Analysis for this purpose.

 It is possible to determine the maximal positions for each site with max_pos.
-Like this, the overall portfolio value gets smoothed out in comparison to the Pairs Trading.
+Like this, the overall portfolio value gets smoothed out in comparison to Pairs Trading.

 In the latest version a Threshold has been added as well as a further improvement.